MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/plan.md

 ---
 title: "Cloud adoption plan for the retail industry"
-description: Develop a cloud adoption plan for organizations in the retail industry using the Plan methodology in the Cloud Adoption Framework.
+description: Develop a cloud adoption plan for the retail industry by using the Plan methodology in the Cloud Adoption Framework.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 06/01/2021